ginjo/rack_warden/README.md

 # RackWarden

-RackWarden is a rack middleware mini-app that provides user authentication and management to any rack-based app (currently supports Sinatra and Rails, with more on the way).
-This project is in its infancy.
-It is currently a great starter to get you going with plug-in authentication for your ruby app.
-Over time it will grow into a more fully featured package while maintaining a focus on simplicity, modularity, and transparency.
+RackWarden is a gatekeeper providing authentication and user management for any rack based app.
+It is middleware that only requires a couple lines of code to protect your entire app.
+RackWarden is self-contained: it will use its own controllers, views, models, and database.
+Or, you can drop in your own views and layouts, specify your own database, and share an existing users table for seamless integration.

 RackWarden uses Sinatra for the mini-app, Warden for authentication, and DataMapper for database connections.
-It is based on the sinatra-warden-example at https://github.com/sklise/sinatra-warden-example.
-If you are new to Warden or Sinatra, I highly recommend downloading and experimenting with that example.
+It is based on the sinatra-warden-example at <https://github.com/sklise/sinatra-warden-example>.

-My goal in developing this software is to have drop-in authentication containing most of the features you see in user/account management sections of a typical web site.
-But I don't want to be strapped by this module in any of my projects, so it must be customizable.
-Or rather, overridable.
-The basics of this flexibility are already in place, and it will be a central theme throughout.

-Please note that RackWarden is a work-in-progress.
+RackWarden is a work-in-progress.
 The gemspec, the files, the code, and the documentation can and will change over time.
-Follow on github for the latest fixes, changes, and developments.
+Follow on github for the latest updates.

-## What Does it Do?

-RackWarden is a modular gatekeeper for your ruby web app.
-Once you enable RackWarden in your rack-based project, all routes/actions in your project will require a login and will redirect browsers to an authentication page.
-RackWarden provides its own view & layout templates to facilitate user authentication.
-RackWarden also provides it's own database & table structure to store user data.
-Views, layouts, databases, and tables are easily customized and/or overridden, however.

-Once RackWarden authenticates a user, it gets out of the way, and the user is returned to your application.
-RackWarden also provides a number of user management tools for common actions like creating, updating, and deleting users.

-Most of the RackWarden features can be customized.
-You can override the views, the database, the actions, and even the authentication logic with your own templates and code.
-The easiest (and possibly the most dramatic) customization is to provide RackWarden with your own layout template, giving RackWarden the appearane of the application you're integrating it with.

 ## Installation

-In your Gemfile:
+In your Gemfile.

     gem 'rack_warden'

-Then:
+Then.

     $ bundle

-Or install manually:
+Or install manually.

     $ gem install rack_warden

+If you are using a database other than sqlite, and you want RackWarden to use that database as well, install the corresponding DataMapper adapter.

+    gem 'dm-mysql-adapter'
+    gem 'dm-postgres-adapter'

+The dm-sqlite-adapter is included in the RackWarden gemspec.
+See the [DataMapper](https://github.com/datamapper/dm-core/wiki/Adapters) site for more info on adapters.

 ## Usage